Plotting

 figIP4

-Edge properties can easily be changed using the bnlearn.bnlearn.get_edge_properties() function.
-Note that these functionalities can be combined with the node properties.
+Edge properties can be customized using the bnlearn.bnlearn.get_edge_properties() function.
+These customizations can be combined with node properties for comprehensive network visualization.

 import bnlearn as bn